 It's an easy way for people to visualize how two things compare and contrast.

 This infographic compared SEO and PPC (something marketers are very familiar with) by using two columns to show how the two terms differ and compare.

 Another creative way to use infographics is to create a resume in the form of an infographic.

-This will make your resume more interactive and easier to read through quickly.
+This approach will make your resume more interactive and easier to read through quickly.

-If you want to stand out from the crowd and make sure your resume is seen, this is an excellent method.
+This brief and accessible style is an excellent method if you want to stand out from the crowd and make sure your resume is seen.

 Look at how sharp and engaging this example is.
 It will easily stand out from other black and white, text-only resumes.

 Heads up: this type of resume is perfect for a graphic designer or visual job but might not be a good fit for other positions.